 Cast: 10 (7 men, 3 women); Unit Set as settlers moving West re-enact their story; Script: 114 pps.
 Developed in 6-14 week workshops (with table readings/revisions) led by playwrights Winter Miller (Playwrights Center), Rogelio Martinez (Primary Stages ESPA), Arthur Giron (E.S.T.) and directors Anne Bogart and Travis Preston (Playwrights Horizons)h here.

 The story of a rebellion in 1787 that terrified the 13 new nations of American to unite under one constitution... a rebellion used to today to justify carrying guns to government meetings by gun rights groups, private militias and even Timothy McVeigh on the day he bombed a federal government building in Oklahoma.

 Only five years after the American colonies’ War of Independence against the British Empire, armed and indebted veterans and farmers hold the judges and courts of their new nation of Massachusetts at gunpoint.
 Their friend and leader before the war, Samuel Adams sends out the army of Massachusetts to shoot or arrest and hang them.
 Has Sam Adams, man of the people before the war, become the new oppressor?

-Cast: 11 actors.
-(7 men - one African American, one Native America, 4 women - one mixed African-European American)
+Cast: 10 actors.
+(6 men - one African American, one Native American, 4 women - one mixed African-European American)